New Road - answers to your questions

 Q: If it’s common land, doesn’t that mean it belongs to the people of Kendal, not the council?

-A: The land at New Road is owned by the council and is designated as common land.
-That means the council should maintain it for use by the community for ‘air and recreation’.
+A: The land at New Road is owned by us and is designated as common land.
+That means that we should maintain it for use by the community for ‘air and recreation’.
 It is similar to owning a home that is listed – you own the home, but you can only carry out works that are consistent with its listed status.

 Q: Are you allowed to put boulders along the edge of the common.
 Isn’t that stopping people using it?